The Duke Center for Personalized Healthcare has made our internship selections for Summer 2018!

-Since 2005, the Duke Center for Research on Personalized Healthcare has worked to support the development and implementation of personalized, proactive, and patient-centered approaches to healthcare.
+Since 2005, the Duke Center for Personalized Healthcare has worked to support the development and implementation of personalized, proactive, and patient-centered approaches to healthcare.
 Our internship program at the Center offers current students the unique opportunity to immerse themselves for a semester or summer in personalized health care.
 Interns are exposed to the works of some of the top thinkers and professionals in the field, including Dr. Ralph Snyderman, the Director of the Center and the “Father of Personalized Medicine.”
-In addition, we also offer select interns the potential to grow their professional skills by working with research professionals on ongoing quality improvement projects and clinical research studies related to personalized health care.
+Additionally, we also offer select interns the potential to grow their professional skills by working with research professionals on ongoing quality improvement projects and clinical research studies related to personalized health care.

 Job responsibilities include: